ceres-solver/ceres-solver/docs/source/nnls_modeling.rst

 been ignored.
 Note that :math:`H(x)` is indefinite if :math:`\rho''f(x)^\top f(x) + \frac{1}{2}\rho' < 0`.
 If this is not
-the case, then its possible to re-weight the residual and the Jacobian matrix such that the corresponding linear least squares problem for the robustified Gauss-Newton step.
+the case, then its possible to re-weight the residual and the Jacobian matrix such that the robustified Gauss-Newton step corresponds to an ordinary linear least squares problem.

 Let :math:`\alpha` be a root of